telekons/42nd-at-threadmill/README.md

 # A fast concurrent hash table.

-*42nd At Threadmill* is a lock-free hash table based on Cliff Click's NonBlockingHashMap, and Abseil's `flat_hash_map`.
+*42nd At Threadmill* is a nearly lock-free\* hash table based on Cliff Click's NonBlockingHashMap, and Abseil's `flat_hash_map`.
 We use the general layout of the former, and the fast metadata-based probing trick of the latter.